agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

 This is important knowledge for the next steps.

-Let's continue by adding your homepage template:
+Finally we can add our homepage template:

     <!-- templates/home.html -->
     {% raw %}{% extends "_base.html" %}{% endraw %}